SoftwareDesignLab/SSVC/ssvc_backend/README.md

 **Other Parameters**
 - `description`: description of the vulnerability that you are scoring.
 (Optional: if not provided, it will check NVD's database).
 This is a recommended supplied parameter due to faster response times and avoiding being rate limited by NVD and preventing delays in scoring.
 - `exploitStatus`: current status of the exploitability of the vulnerability.
 If you provide the value of POC, it will assume you have done exploit collection and take it at face value.
 However, it will still check the Known Exploited Vulnerabilities (KEV) database from NVD for active exploitation.
-- `mission` and `wellbeing`: these are the most unique parameters out of the parameters, because they depend on each other.
+- `mission` and `wellbeing`: these are the unique parameters out of the parameters, because they depend on each other.
 Both must be provided to accurately score for the scenario relating to **YOUR** software, project and company.
 To know what to send into these values, please refer to [here](https://www.cisa.gov/sites/default/files/publications/cisa-ssvc-guide%20508c.pdf) for specific values to submit.
 If these values are not submitted, the api will return a decision for each case of mission and wellbeing impact on the ssvc score.

 #### Example Requests (SSVC)